Like all the greatest creative platforms, Wilson’s came from a great strategy:

 Roger presented the real life future greats with the new racket to build their own relationship with and a hand-signed letter to inspire them.
 And challenged players from around the globe, across his own and Wilson’s social channels, to play as well as he can.

 The most successful social campaign in the company’s history was also built from the athlete/equipment relationship up.
 Wilson had designed a suite of products to help young players keep up with the speed that the new wave of tennis was being played at.
 We documented the lives of the four fastest young players from around the world and how the new equipment allowed them to play faster than ever before.
+Generation Fast.
 From the USA, to Germany, France and Korea.

 These players became global social stars.
 We partnered with Snap to continue each of their stories in real time.
 And with Spotify to share their individual training playlists.

 The relationship was also the basis for a game-changing, future-defining series of connected sports equipment that we designed for Wilson, as well as the division we created as the launching pad for these products.
 The first connected product we designed was the multi-award-winning Wilson X Connected Basketball.
 The ball connects to a smartphone app to help the athlete train harder, develop their skills and play simulated stadium-pressure games.

 And what better to launch the new product than a film about a kid whose Wilson X Basketball never leaves his side.